jgm/pandoc/man/man1/markdown2pdf.1.md

 # DESCRIPTION

-`markdown2pdf` converts *input-file* (or text from standard input) from markdown-formatted plain text to PDF, using `pdflatex`.
+`markdown2pdf` converts *input-file* (or text from standard input) from markdown-formatted plain text to PDF, using `pandoc` and `pdflatex`.
+If no output filename is specified (using the `-o` option), the name of the output file is derived from the input file;
-If no output filename is specified (using the `-o` option), the name of the output file is derived from the input file; thus, for example, if the input file is *hello.txt*, the output file will be *hello.pdf*.
+thus, for example, if the input file is *hello.txt*, the output file will be *hello.pdf*.
 If the input is read from STDIN and no output filename is specified, the output file will be named *stdin.pdf*.
 If multiple input files are specified, they will be concatenated before conversion, and the name of the output file will be derived from the first input file.

 Input is assumed to be in the UTF-8 character encoding.
 If your local character encoding is not UTF-8, you should pipe input